Piyush2002dev/online-food-delivery/readme.md

 # 🍔 Online Food Delivery System

 An end-to-end backend system designed to manage a food ordering platform where customers can browse menus, place orders, make payments, and track deliveries.
-The project supports both **Spring Boot (Java)** and **ASP.NET Core (.NET)** backends with a **React/Angular frontend**, and follows a modular, REST API-based microservice architecture.
+The project supports both **Spring Boot (Java)** backends with a **Angular frontend**, and follows a modular, REST API-based microservice architecture.

 ---